All Episodes

 The entire Eastern power grid has announced no more data centers because we can't provide electricity to them.

-So given the fact that China is also producing its own microchips now that are competitive with Nvidia in many ways, that China can scale its power grid, that China didn't fall for the climate change lunacy, so China can build coal-fired power plants like they're doing every single day, or natural gas power plants.
+So given the fact that China is also producing its own microchips now that are competitive with NVIDIA in many ways, that China can scale its power grid, that China didn't fall for the climate change lunacy so China can build coal-fired power plants like they're doing every single day or natural gas power plants.

 And not only that, with these routes and resources, for instance, China is slowly taking Panama, despite what people think.

-I get constant updates on the bridge, the bridge for, you know, I'm down there all the time.
+I get constant updates on the bridge, the bridge four.

-That the Chinese are not moving out of Panama.
+The Chinese are not moving out of Panama.

 They're moving more people in every day.